Looking for the best archaeological sites in Bangladesh?

 Built in 1523 by Sultan Nusrat Shah, Bagha Mosque is another beautiful monument of the Hussain Shahi period.
 It has ten small inverted cup-shaped domes.
 The mosque is beautifully ornamented with the finest specimens of terracotta art, depicting rich floral patterns, grapes, and rosettes on all wall surfaces, especially on the mihrabs.

 The western inner wall face is relieved by three ornate mihrabs in the three southern bays, a paneled design in the fourth, and a small mihrab in the upper story of the fifth.
 The super terracotta decoration in the central mihrab represent a floreate framework around the niche, the spandrels of which are delicately sculptured with a profuse growth of vegetation, interlacing the bold central rosette.
 Bagha Mosque comes as number seven on our list of the best archaeological sites in Bangladesh.

-Kusumba Mosque in Rajshahi. ©Photo Credit: Raw Hasan
+Kusumba Mosque in Rajshahi. © Photo Credit: Richard Fairer.

 8. Kusumba Mosque